-St. Nicholas was my inspiration for naming my son Nicholas.
-Nicholas was the inspiration for Santa Claus and his feast day is December 6th.
+Saint Nicholas was my inspiration for naming my son Nicholas.
+This saint was the inspiration for Santa Claus and his feast day is December 6th.
 St. Nicholas is the patron saint of children, sailors, fisherman, merchants, the falsely accused, Russia and Greece.

 I love the story and thought it would be a wonderful name for my son.
 I hope you enjoy learning of St. Nicholas too…